 15 Ways To Use Watermelon Seed Butter: Gifts of Watermelon Seeds

 Our Watermelon Seed Butter is a unique spread made from the soft, shelled white seeds in watermelons.
 Similar to tahini, Watermelon Seed Butter is creamy and mild with a slightly peppery finish.
-We add salt and sunflower oil to both our lightly sweetened and unsweetened versions for two versatile additions to your pantry.
+We add salt and sunflower oil to the watermelon seeds in both our lightly sweetened and unsweetened versions for two versatile additions to other nut butter in your pantry.

 Jalapeno, basil, garlic, ... maple syrup?
 And ...
 Watermelon Seed Butter?!
-Yeah, you're reading the ingredient list right.
-This creamy, spicy, herby sauce can be used a salad dressing or drizzled over meat, fish, and veggies to your heart's content.
+Yeah, you're reading the ingredient list, right?
+This creamy, spicy, herby sauce can be used as a salad dressing or drizzled over meat, fish, and veggies to your heart's content.

 Inspired by all those wonderfully mysterious fry sauces you've had on late-night food runs and cross-country road trips, this special sauce is all of your favorites in one.
-Spread it on burger buns, dip your fries in it, and feel good while doing so because this sauce is loaded with protein, iron, and essential vitamins and nutrients to balance out the greasy pleasures you're likely to have it with.
+Spread it on burger buns, dip your fries in it, and feel good while doing so because this sauce is loaded with protein, iron, essential vitamins, essential minerals and nutrients to balance out the greasy pleasures you're likely to have.

 One of our favorite ways to use Unsweetened Watermelon Seed Butter is to stir it into pureed soups like this kale and cauliflower recipe.
 A warm bowl of creamy soup for dinner that also happens to be vegan?
 Count us in!

 Substitute traditional tahini with our Unsweetened Watermelon Seed Butter for an even smoother hummus with more protein and flavor complexity.
 Trust us, this is the best hummus you'll ever make, and all in under 5 minutes.